 The earliest underpinnings of a modern welfare state in the UK can also be traced back to the 16th and 17th centuries with the Act for the Relief of the Poor in 1597 and the Poor Relief Act of 1601, otherwise known as the Elizabethan Poor Laws (Birtles, 1999).
 These acts responded to the growing need to police the poor and set up measures to relieve the impotent, putting the able-bodied to work, and apprenticing poor children (Slack, 1990).
 In Scotland the public organisation of poor relief was different from that of England, only providing for the 'destitute' and 'disabled', and excluding provisions for the able-bodied (Edsall, 1971).
 By the 19th century the old poor laws were reformed by the new Poor Law of 1834.
-It ensured places of work and shelter for the poor'.11 The system was far
+It ensured places of work and shelter for the poor through the mass construction of 'workhouses', sometimes referred to as 'prisons for the poor'.
+11 The system was far

-9 The combination acts of 1799 and 1800 were the embodiment of parliament's conversion to a Laissez-Faire policy, removing protection of labour conditions up until their repeal in 1824.
+9The combination acts of 1799 and 1800 were the embodiment of parliament's conversion to a Laissez-Faire policy, removing protection of labour conditions up until their repeal in 1824.